naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.27.ipv6.addressing.md

 * Rule 1:- Omit the leading 0s in any given hextet
 * Rule 2:- Omit the all-0s hextets.
 Represent one or more consecutive hextets of all hex 0s with a double colon (::), but only for one such occurrence in a given address

 This address has two locations in which one or more hextets have four hex 0s, so two main options work for abbreviating this address with the :: abbreviation in one of the locations.
-The following two options show the two briefest valid abbreviations:
+The following two options show the two briefest valid abbreviations: FE00::1:0:0:0:56

+## IPv6 Subnetting